Speech-Interaction-Technology-Aalto-U/itsp/Introduction/Applications_and_systems_structures.md

 [text content](Speech_Recognition) and [speaker identity](Speaker_Recognition_and_Verification).
 Many such forms of information can be categorized by *labels*, that is, we give a label to a particular speech signal.
-That label can be for example to word which was pronounced or the speaker identity.
+That label can be, for example, the word which was pronounced or the speaker identity.
 Alternatively, such extracted information can be continuous-valued, such as the age of the speaker or mood (how glad/angry are you?), but we can treat both types of